 January 4, 2020]

 Students will be assessed by participation and reports.

-Students need to register by November 27.
-Please check infomation by temporary WEB site of Institution for Liberal Arts.
+Please check information on the temporary WEB site of Institution for Liberal Arts. [http://bunkei.ila.titech.ac.jp/600PG_guide.html]

 Students are expected to commit themselves to the course, and to do the group work inside as well as outside the classroom.

 Please attend all four classes.
 You may miss (a part of) one class out of the four classes due to unforeseen circumstances that have taken place after the relevant quarter began.
 If you miss two or more classes, you will not get credit for the course.